 While many businesses today understand the value of principles like work-life balance, it’s still crucial that students know a workplace is a workplace.

 That comes with some degree of pressure, stressful days, deadlines, and opportunities.
 It’s a mixed bag that students need to know about if they’re going to make the most of every day of their working lives!

-With the AMLE’s brief guide, you’ll be set to outline a strong training course for soft skills that’ll stick with your students for the rest of their lives.
+With the AMLE’s brief guide, you’ll be set to outline a strong training course on how to teach soft skills.
+If you do it right, your unit will stick with your students for the rest of their lives.

 3. 30 Tips to Cultivate Soft Skills in Your Students (Open Colleges)